The HALT Solitary Confinement Act Could Save Those From Wrongful Death in NY: The Story of Dante Taylor & His Mother’s Fight for Justice

 Had Taylor’s psychotic break occurred in the wake of HALT’s passage, he would have been met by staff who would’ve had to have undergone 37 hours and 30 minutes of initial training prior to being assigned to work on a segregated confinement unit.
 Every subsequent year of such an assignment they would have to complete an additional 21 hours.
 Those specifically assigned to mental health units will take an additional eight hours of training, to be repeated annually.

 After his alleged beating, Taylor was returned to Wende from the hospital before dawn the next morning.
-Again, the suit alleges the on-duty medical staff “failed to order or conduct a mental health assessment of Mr. Taylor in the aftermath of his beating at the hands of staff,” according to the lawsuit, This failure explicity violates DOCCS and the Office of Mental Health (OMH) policies that showed Taylor’s treatment was “Wholly inconsistent with good and accepted medical care and suicide prrevention protocols.”
+Again, the suit alleges the on-duty medical staff “failed to order or conduct a mental health assessment of Mr. Taylor in the aftermath of his beating at the hands of staff,” according to the lawsuit, This failure explicitly violates DOCCS and the Office of Mental Health (OMH) policies that showed Taylor’s treatment was “Wholly inconsistent with good and accepted medical care and suicide prevention protocols.”

 “Even if the on-duty medical defendants believed that Mr. Taylor had caused his own injuries through self-harm, those injuries — which were shocking in their severity — should have triggered an immediate assessment of Mr. Taylor’s capacity and intent to continue to engage in self-harm,” the lawsuit states.